-Pexip video allows PwC Australia to connect people in Australia and all over the world – and there are exciting plans for where to take meetings next.
+Pexip video allows PwC Australia to connect people in Australia and worldwide – and there are exciting plans for where to take meetings next.

-Supporting staff to work flexibly at PwC Australia is about more than simply providing hot desks.
+Supporting staff to work flexibly at PwC Australia is more than simply providing hot desks.

-Today, the professional services giant has about 9,500 employees spread across nine offices in Australian cities.
-And it sees high-quality video conferencing as vital to improve collaboration – both nationally and across 156 countries of operation.
+Today, the professional services giant has about 9,500 employees across nine Australian city offices.
+And it sees high-quality video conferencing as vital to improving collaboration – both nationally and across 156 countries of operation.

 “Being able to observe the nuances when you’re having a conversation over video is very different to phone or audio.
 When you can’t be in the same room as someone, you get so much more benefit from having a video connection.”

-Another big benefit – not least for the environment – is reducing its executives’ need to fly around the world.
+Another big benefit – not least for the environment – is reducing its executives’ need to fly worldwide.

 The challenge of managing different platforms

-Video conferencing has been a feature of life at PwC Australia for about 10 years.
+Video conferencing has been a feature of life at PwC Australia for about ten years.
 Many employees were issued initially with Cisco video phones on their desks.
-Over the years, staff switched to accessing video over laptops and smartphones using a variety of Cisco Webex and Google applications.
-There were also numerous physical video conferencing rooms enabled by Google Chromebox.
+Over the years, the staff switched to accessing video over laptops and smartphones using a variety of Cisco Webex and Google applications.
+Google Chromebox also enabled numerous physical video conferencing rooms.